Liquid alternatives – diversification has many dimensions

-The classic mix of equities, fixed income, real estate and commodities is often no longer sufficient to generate reasonable returns in this environment.
-Alternative investments and their potential returns, therefore, play an increasingly important role in asset management.
+The classic mix of equities, fixed income, real estate and commodities is often no longer sufficient.
+Liquid alternatives and their potential returns, therefore, play an increasingly important role in asset management.
+In order to take advantage of the opportunities they provide, we offer our investors two different absolute return approaches:

-Investments with an attractive risk/reward profile are becoming increasingly difficult to find.
+Investments with an attractive risk/reward profile are always difficult to find.
 Alternative risk premiums are an interesting admixture because they are independent of each other and also show a low correlation to other asset classes and bonds.
-A classic mixed portfolio can therefore benefit greatly from the adding alternative beta.
+A classic mixed portfolio can therefore benefit greatly from adding alternative beta.

 In order to generate stable returns, Metzler uses an absolute return approach to diversify broadly in a variety of risk premiums.
 This enables us to generate a market-neutral, reproducible returns.